matat0/CrossScores-nextjs/README.md

 By running this command in the **CMD Terminal** (**NOT THE POWERSHELL TERMINAL**), you open the crossscores directory, which is the folder the project is saved in, then the next command will begin to host the project on a local host.
-Simply click the IP appdress listed in the Command Prompt, and any changes made on the project will be uploaded instantly to the local server.
+Simply click the IP address listed in the Command Prompt, and any changes made on the project will be uploaded instantly to the local server.

-## Running Tsts for the Software
+## Running Tets for the Software